-Organisers full name: Meeting or Activity title: Proposed date of Meeting or period of the Activity: - Pro pposed Location of the Meeting or Activity: Objective Test Responsibility Questions to consider Yes/No Rationale for iudgement 1 That the Meeting or Activity is likely to involve discussion of or dissemination of information which would be in breach of the law; Encouraging divergent views and debate Freedom of expression How will the activity encourage debate?
+Orę ganisers full name: Meeting or Activity title: Proposed date of Meeting or period of the Activity: Pro posed Location of the e Meeting or Activity: Ob jective Test Responsibility Questions to consider Yes/No Rationale for judgement That the Meeting or Activity is likely to involve discussion of or dissemination of information which would be in breach Encouraging divergent views and debate How will the activity encourage debate?
 Is there potential for the activity to interfere with the rights and freedoms of others?
-How does the activity support the right to freedom of expression?
-Is the expression of views likely to affect public safety, lead to disorder or crime, or affect the rights and Yes/No Yes/No Protection against incitement to hatred Is the activity likely to incite or otherwise stir up hostility towards people from a particular protected group?
+Yes/No of the law; Freedom of expression How does the activity support the right to freedom of expression?
+Is the expression of views likely to affect public safety, lead to disorder or crime, or affect the rights and freedoms of others?
+Yes/No Protection against incitement to hatred Is the activity likely to incite or otherwise stir up hostility towards people from a particular protected group?
 Is it likely to cause people to feel intimidated or to fear that violence will be used against them?
 Yes/No

-Is the activity likely to discriminate against one or more particular groups, or lead to an environment that is intimidating, hostile, degrading or offensive?
+• Is the activity likely to discriminate against one or more particular groups, or lead to an environment that is intimidating, hostile, degrading or offensive?
 Is it likely to cause people to feel intimidated or to fear that violence will be used against them?
-Yes/No Where there is a reasonable belief that a breach of the civil or criminal law may be committed; public order and Is the activity likely to cause public disorder on campus?
+Yes/No Γ Where there is a reasonable belief that a breach of the civil or criminal law may be committed; public order and Is the activity likely to cause public disorder on campus?
 Is there likely to be a threat to public safety as a result of the activity?
-Yes/No Is the activity likely to discriminate against one or more particular groups, or lead to an environment that is intimidating, hostile, degrading or offensive?
+Yes/No J Is the activity likely to discriminate against one or more particular groups, or lead to an environment that is intimidating, hostile, degrading or offensive?
 Is it likely to cause people to feel intimidated or to fear that violence will be used against them?
 Yes/No Protection against incitement to hatred Is the activity likely to incite or otherwise stir up hostility towards people from a particular protected group?
 Is it likely to cause people to feel intimidated or to fear that violence will be used against them?
-Yes/No Is the activity likely to lead to radicalisation of individuals?
+Yes/No Ű Is the activity likely to lead to radicalisation of individuals?
 Or expose participants to radical or extreme views?
 Yes/No

-That it might not be possible for a Visiting Speaker to enter and leave the building safely and/or deliver properly his or her speech; public order and safety Is the activity likely to cause public disorder on campus?
+That it might not be possible for a Visiting Speaker to enter and leave the building safely and/or deliver properly his or her speech; public order and Is the activity likely to cause public disorder on campus?
 Is there likely to be a threat to public safety as a result of the activity?
-Yes/No That the Meeting or Activity is likely to pose a risk to the safety of any person on University Premises, or result in damage to University property. public order and safety Is the activity likely to cause public disorder on campus?
+Yes/No That the Meeting or Activity is likely to pose a risk to the safety of any person on University Premises, or result in damage to University property. public order and Is the activity likely to cause public disorder on campus?
 Is there likely to be a threat to public safety as a result of the activity?
-Yes/No That the Meeting or Activity is likely to cause public disorder on campus. public order and safety Is the activity likely to cause public disorder on campus?
+Yes/No That the Meeting or Activity is likely to cause public disorder on campus. public order and Is the activity likely to cause public disorder on campus?
 Is there likely to be a threat to public safety as a result of the activity?
-Yes/No Whe entified, please provid de details on how any risks will be mit tigated, if the
+Yes/No Whe Mitigation of Risks associated with the proposed Activity or Meeting Where risks have been identified, please provide details on how any risks will be mitigated, if the Activity or Meeting is allowed to take place: